Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/README.md

 # Timestream for LiveAnalytics Migration Tooling

-The Timestream for LiveAnalytics migration tooling is a collection of scripts to perform a migration of your Timestream for LiveAnalytics data to a supported database target.
+The Timestream for LiveAnalytics migration tooling is a collection of scripts to perform a migration of your Timestream for LiveAnalytics data to a supported target database.
 The Timestream for LiveAnalytics data is first unloaded from Timestream to S3 to be prepared and migrated to a new database target.

 ## Migration Targets